palp/palp.github.io/index.md

 ### Contact

-Contact me at palp@palp.org for an estimate or more information.
+Contact me at [consulting@palp.org](mailto:consulting@.palp.org) for an estimate or more information.
+You can also reach me on [LinkedIn](https://www.linkedin.com/in/stephan-auerhahn-868b8918/)